Learning from Synthetic InSAR with Vision Transformers: The case of volcanic unrest detection: Related Work

+Considering time-series approaches, in~\cite{sun2020automatic} Sun et al. generate synthetic data assuming Mogi model as the deformation source and produce 20,000 time-series groups, where each group contains 20 time-consecutive pairs of unwrapped surface displacement maps.
+Gaddes et al.,~\cite{gaddes2019using} use synthetic data to train their non-deep learning model in an unsupervised approach, and test their approach in Sierra Negra volcano using unwrapped interferograms.
+Finally, in ~\cite{anantrasirichai2019application} the authors use synthetic wrapped InSAR to pre-train a CNN model that is then used as a module for a more complex chain that is able to detect subtle deformation signals.

-All of the above methods failed to generalize well to the real domain due to the covariate shift.
+All of the above methods encounter the problem of the covariate shift which affects the generalization to the real domain.
 The covariate shift is caused by a change in the distribution of the input samples while the label distribution remains intact.
 This issue has been studied extensively by the computer vision community.
 Since we assume no labels from the real domain we focus on the case of unsupervised domain adaptation.
 In \cite{coral} Sun et~al. propose a simple framework where they align the second order statistics of the features of source and target domains.
 CORrelation ALignment (CORAL) was combined with deep neural networks in \cite{dcoral} where they extended the initial method introducing the coral loss that minimizes the distance between the second order statistics of the source and target domains in deep layers, complementing the standard classification loss.
 In a similar manner, Tzeng et~al.~\cite{tzeng2014deep} proposed to minimize the Maximum Mean Discrepancy\cite{borgwardt2006integrating} of deep representations along with the classification loss.
 In \cite{pmlr-v37-ganin15} the authors propose to incorporate a gradient reversal layer along with a domain classifier in order to learn domain invariant features while minimizing a standard classification loss.
 The gradient reversal layer multiplies the gradient flowing from the domain classifier with a constant negative factor penalizing the feature extractor for the discriminator's good performance.
 This "game" results in a feature extractor that can produce domain invariant representations with good classification potential.

 Another set of approaches focuses on the style transfer between source and target domain.
 In that direction Zhu et~al.~\cite{zhu2017unpaired} propose a framework that is able to transform images from domain A to domain B and vice versa.
 Building upon that, Murez et~al.~\cite{murez2018image} propose a methodology for image to image domain adaptation.
 They enforce the learnt representations to be reconstructable for both domains, while making the latent space domain agnostic via a domain classifier.
 Furthermore they include a translation loss where an image from the source domain is encoded and then reconstructed as an image from the target domain and vice versa.
 The translation loss comes from a domain classifier that attempts to identify the domain of the image.
 Furthermore, they apply a cycle consistency loss where they try to regenerate the original image from its fake opposite domain counterpart.
 Finally, they integrate a classification loss for the target domain, where source samples are translated to the target retaining their labels.
 This enables the target domain to be included in the supervised training.